Owls at Le Bosquet, Pont-Farcy, 14380 France

 In December of 2012 we supplied almost fifty 'pellets' from these parent owls to François Leboulenger (Groupe mammalogique normand) who was able to analyse them.

-These pellets consist of indigestible regurgitated balls of fur and bone all that remains of the small nocturnal mammals and rodents that make up the vast majority of the owls' diet.
+These pellets consist of indigestible regurgitated balls of fur and bone all that remains of the small nocturnal animals (mostly rodents) that make up the vast majority of the owls' diet.

 The results of this analysis are interesting since they give a reading of the health and diversity of the species that form the owls' prey, as well as offering an overview of the general 'health' and characteristics of the landscape over which they hunt.